-8.1 B.1 The Results Management Authority shall confer jurisdiction on hearing panels to hear and determine whether an Athlete or other Person subject to its anti-doping rulerules has committed an anti-doping rule violation and, if applicable, to impose the relevant Consequences.
-The Results Management Authority (or a Service Provider upon delegation under article 20 of the Code) shall bring forward the charge before the hearing panel.
+8.1 The rules of the Results Management Authority shall confer jurisdiction on hearing panels to hear and determine whether an Athlete or other Person subject to its anti-doping rules has committed an anti-doping rule violation and, if applicable, to impose the relevant Consequences.
+The Results Management Authority (or a Delegated Third Party upon delegation under Code Article 20) shall bring forward the charge before the hearing panel.

-[Comment to Article 8.1: Results Management Authorities may also delegate the adjudication part of Results Management to Service Providers.
+[Comment to Article 8.1: Results Management Authorities may also delegate the adjudication part of Results Management to Delegated Third Parties.